fabric

 Two of the most common styles of web API design are RPC over JSON and REST.
 The choice between them is a matter of preference rather than functional and is akin to the choice between tabs and spaces.
 Luckily, with Microbus you don’t have to choose: you can have both.

-Microbus automatically generates marshaling and unmarshaling code that can process any of the following GET or POST requests:
+Consider a simple example of an RPC Add(x int, y int) (sum int).
+Microbus automatically generates marshaling and unmarshaling code that can process the following GET or POST requests:

 In a GET request, input arguments are read from the query arguments.